 Flexibilitätswende – integration of industrial energy systems into regional electricity markets to stabilize the electricity grid

-In order to achieve the goals of the German "Energiewende", the Government forces the expansion of renewable energies.
-As a result of increasing fluctuating power supply, a lot of electricity is produced without any regulation and without good predictability.
-Since electricity from renewable energies has priority when it is fed into the grid, the cost-effectiveness of large-scale power plants decreases and in some cases these power plants are shut down by the operators.
-However, large power plants provide an important contribution to the stability and security of supply in today's electricity grid.
-In addition, the partially strong spatial separation of renewable power generation and power consumption, for example in the case of wind power, leads to further challenges for the transmission grid.
+In order to achieve the goals of the German "Energiewende", the German Government forces the expansion of renewable energies.
+As a result, power supply is increasingly fluctuating.
+Since electricity from renewable energies is fed into the grid with priority, the cost-effectiveness of large-scale power plants decreases, and in some cases these power plants are shut down by the operators.
+However, large power plants contribute to the stability and security of supply in today's electricity grid.
+In addition, the partially strong spatial separation of renewable power generation and power consumption, for example, in the case of wind power, leads to further challenges for the transmission grid.

-In order to enable grid stability in Germany, redispatch volumes are increasing.
-In the liberalized electricity market, however, efficient market mechanisms are needed to preserve grid stability.
-Therefore, the current energy market design is questionable.
-It is examined whether central energy markets represent an obstacle to the successful implementation of the German "Energiewende".
-Thus, the project "Flexibilitätswende" examines regional electricity markets and their influence on the provision of flexibility by market participants.
+To still enable grid stability in Germany, redispatch volumes are increasing.
+Therefore, efficient market mechanisms are needed to preserve grid stability.
+However, the current energy market design is questionable.
+The current structure of central energy markets needs to be questioned whether centralized markets are an obstacle to the successful implementation of the German "Energiewende".
+Thus, the project "Flexibilitätswende" examined regional electricity markets and their influence on the provision of flexibility by market participants.

 ObjectiveCopyright: © Institute of Technical Thermodynamics